Katharine Smith Reynolds: Personal life

 Reynolds held misgivings at the decision, and eventually became isolated from her husband and the care he was receiving.
 A letter during the spouse's separation reads: "“I am wondering if this strange separation from one who loves you better than all others in the world is doing you good?
 I trust that it is, for your health comes above everything else, but I cannot tell just how you are getting on from Miss Taliaferro’s letters.
 I would think from their cheery note you were about well.
 You will never know how terribly I miss you and love you and want your arms again around me and the children.”
 At this same time, she wrote his nurse Ella Taliaferro: “This has been the most awful trial I’ve ever been through in my life – if you would only tell me something real of Mr. Reynolds – how much he weighs, what he has gained, how many hours he sleeps out of twenty-four, how much he sleeps at night?
 It would make it a little more bearable.
 For I am his wife and I love him above all else in the world and I am not in isolation or having a rest cure and not likely to, if it keeps me away from all I hold dear….
 Of course, I know you are doing everything you can for him and that he is in the best of hands; but in the lonely, dark hours of the night when sleep will not come, only seeing him would convince me that he is all right….
 Now please send me a telegram at my expense and tell me just how Mr. Reynolds is.
 I wonder if you realize, my dear, how little real information you give me.”

 By winter of 1917, R.J. felt better enough to return to Winston-Salem.
 The Reynolda House construction had been completed and the family officially moved in for Christmas of 1917.
 However, in early 1918 he was again in much pain and bedridden.
 While at Reynolda, the room created to be his study was converted into a sick room; In July 1918, he underwent a major surgery and was brought home by private railway car.
-Nine days later, on July 29, 1918, Reynolds passed away.
+Nine days later, on July 29, 1918, Reynolds died.
 Due to his popularity in Winston-Salem, banks and City Hall itself were shut down on July 31, the day of his funeral.; the local municipal council also passed a resolution asking local businesses to close for three hours in consideration.
 The Reynolds family and friends were joined in the funerary procession by Reynolda servants, local Masons, a Boy Scout troop, and thousands lining the streets of downtown Winston-Salem.